-The Department of Kinesiology offers a coaching minor.
-The coaching minor is an interdisciplinary curriculum designed to provide students interested in coaching at the youth, high school, or college levels with basic knowledge and skills necessary for competence in coaching.
-The minor consists of courses offered by several options within the Department of Kinesiology and recreation management and policy.
-The coursework lays a theoretical and practical framework for students interested in coaching.
+The Coaching Minor is an interdisciplinary curriculum designed to provide students interested in coaching at the youth, high school or college levels with basic knowledge and skills necessary for competence in coaching.
+The minor consists of courses offered by several options within the Department of Kinesiology and Recreation Management and Policy.
+The proposed coursework lays a theoretical and practical framework for students interested in coaching.

-Admission to the minor is based on successful completion of KIN 565 Principles of Coaching (grade of C or better), and a minimum GPA of 2.0.
+Admission into the minor is based on successful completion of SML 565 Principles of Coaching (grade of C- or better), and a minimum GPA of 2.0.

 Coaching Minor Requirements